yusufozgur/Integrated_Decision_Gradients/README.md

 The completeness property guarantees that attributions sum to `F(x) − F(x')`.
 In practice, the integral is approximated by sampling uniformly along `α ∈ [0, 1]`.

-The problem is that most models make their decision early: the output logit shoots up near `α = 0` and then plateaus.
+The problem is that most models make their in a narrow window along the path: the output logit shoots at a certain interpolation point and then plateaus.
 Uniform sampling wastes most steps in the saturated, flat region where `∂F/∂α ≈ 0` — those gradients are noisy and contribute little to the sum.
 Achieving low approximation error therefore requires very high step counts.

 ---